grinstead/trustmark/rust/README.md

 Open an issue if there's something in the Python version that want added to this crate!

+## Platform Support

+This crate uses the [ort](https://ort.pyke.io) crate as an ONNX runtime.
+As such, it can only be used on platforms supported by that crate.
+See [the documentation](https://ort.pyke.io/setup/platforms) for supported platforms.

+In particular, the ONNX runtime requires either:

+* A recent version of Windows 10/11 & Visual Studio 2022 (≥ 17.11)
+* glibc ≥ 2.35 & libstdc++ >= 12 (Ubuntu ≥ 22.04, Debian ≥ 12 ‘Bookworm’)
+* macOS ≥ 10.15

 ## Quick start

 ### Download models